Frenchcooc/mailmeteor-landing/_posts/2021-05-13-mail-merge-gmail-excel.md

 Gmail is the most popular email platform, with over 1.8 billions active users in 2021.
 Unfortunately, Gmail does not have a built-in solution to send a mail merge from an Excel.
 You need to use a third-party solution such as Mailmeteor, which let you send a mail merge from an Excel file (or a .CSV).

-First, here's what you need to send emails in bulk with Gmail:
+First, here's what you need to send emails in Gmail using an Excel file:

 - Have a Gmail account or a Google Workspace account (formely GSuite);
 - Have a mailing list in an Excel file ([here's an example](https://docs.google.com/spreadsheets/d/1oH6COWBVweMoPMtXmVGzcBqnb9Kw4dM3AyaMhaisqRI/edit?usp=sharing)).

-Now let's see the 5 steps to reproduce to send a mail merge with your Excel file.
+Now let's see the 5 steps to reproduce to send emails to your mailing list stored in an Excel file.

 ## Step 1.
 Import your Excel file in Google Sheets